 Notes

-Use Real Butter: Avoid margarine for the best flavor and texture.
+Use Real Butter: Skip the margarine if you want the best flavor and texture in your baking.

-Soften Butter Properly: Leave butter on the counter for about 30 minutes to come to room temperature.
-It should hold its shape but leave an indentation when pressed.
+Soften Butter Properly: Let your butter sit out on the counter for about 30 minutes so it reaches room temperature.
+It should still hold its shape but give a little when you press it.

-Cream Thoroughly: Beat butter and sugar for 2–3 minutes until light and fluffy.
+Cream Thoroughly: Beat the butter and sugar together for 2 to 3 minutes until the mixture is light and fluffy.

-Measure Flour Correctly: Spoon flour into the measuring cup and level with a knife—don’t scoop.
+Measure Flour Correctly: Spoon the flour into your measuring cup and level it off with a knife, don’t just scoop it straight from the bag.

-Check Oven Temp: Use an oven thermometer to make sure your oven is accurate.
+Check Oven Temp: Make sure your oven is accurate by using an oven thermometer.